pypa/bandersnatch/docs/mirror_configuration.md

 The files `web/json/someproject` and `web/pypi/someproject/json` both contain the JSON metadata for a PyPI project with the normalized name "someproject".

-(file-structure-hash-index)=

 ### `hash-index` index files

-When [](./mirror_configuration.md#hash-index) is enabled, project index folders are grouped by the first letter of their name - for example:
+When [](#hash-index) is enabled, project index folders are grouped by the first letter of their name - for example:

 ```text
 <mirror directory>/